 I love big ideas and reading books as much as most academics, but I also have a strong practical streak running through me.
 I combine those dueling passions through a love of service-learning and travel.
 Both of those strategies get students thinking about big issues while giving students very tangible communication skills.
-89.7 % of businesses surveyed for the Workplace Readiness Report Card (2006) found that strong written communication skills are “very important” for four-year college graduates.
+The National Association for Colleges and Employers lists communication skills as one of its core competencies for all college graduates.
 I help students learn strategies for flexible, effective communication.
-In my classes and mentoring through the honors program, I emphasize
+In my classes, I emphasize

 -